Board Member Profiles

 Elias Kamal, De Anza College

-Elias Kamal is the De Anza College student trustee for 2016-2017.
-He is a second year student leader at De Anza College.
-Currently a double major in political science and environmental sustainability, Kamal is passionate about education policy, environmental issues, and socioeconomic justice.
-At De Anza College he is involved in community organizing, interns for the Vasconcellos Institute of Democracy in Action, and writes for the student newspaper La Voz.
-In addition to his studies, Elias also works for the city of Fremont's Community Services Department in his hometown of Fremont.
-As student trustee he is dedicated to working with staff and students to close the achievement gap, provide more accessible campus resources, and to create a more equitable learning environment.
-Contact Elias Kamal at email@example.com.
+Kamal is the De Anza College student trustee for 2017-2018.
+He is a third year student studying political science and environmental sustainability.
+Kamal has received the Certificate in Leadership and Social Change and is passionate about education policy, environmental issues, and socioeconomic justice.
+On campus he is employed by the Vasconcellos Institute of Democracy in Action where he is involved in political activism and community organizing.
+Kamal is also active in the Afghan-American community in his hometown of Fremont.
+As a second-term student trustee, he is dedicated to working with staff and students to close the achievement gap, provide more accessible campus resources, and to create a more equitable learning environment.
+Contact Elias Kamal at firstname.lastname@example.org.

 Idika is the Foothill College student trustee for 2017-2018.
 Born as the only U.S. citizen of a Nigerian immigrant family, she has grown up understanding the necessity of equity in education and work, regardless of one’s immigration status or cultural background, and aims to continue her steadfast support of sanctuary campuses and services for undocumented students and refugees on the Board.
 Starting at Foothill in Fall of 2016, Idika has previously served as the Associated Students of Foothill College Student Rights Officer, as well as the Interclub Council Representative of Black Student Union.
 When she is not on campus, Idika works part-time and is also a research assistant at Stanford University.
 Idika is majoring in psychology and aims to transfer to a four-year university, where she will continue to pursue career interests in neuropsychology, biomedical research, and mental health public policy.
 Contact Chinwe Idika at email@example.com.